spuddie1984/laravel-recipe-app/README.md

 - User Authentication, Users can save and edit their own recipes.
 - Obviously read, edit, delete and add recipe functionality (RESTful)

+### Landing Page Features

+- Recently Added Recipes (by means of pictures)
+- Recipe Categories
+- Search Functionality

+### Logged In User Features

+- Add personalized notes to recipes added by the user
+- delete update recipes added by the user
+- add new recipes

 ### Databases

 - Users DB - Already setup automatically by laravel auth command (add later)